Nobody can push a file onto your machine.

 Three editions

-Free for quick LAN shares, Pro for private and internet transfers, Enterprise for group rules and audit.
+Free for quick LAN shares, Pro for private and internet transfers, Enterprise for org-structured groups (legal, finance/compliance) and an immutable audit trail.

 Every feature, every edition.

-Pro unlocks internet P2P and private access control.
-Enterprise adds user groups and organisation-wide permission hierarchies — no features are removed, only added.
+Pull-only transfer and QR pairing are baseline, on every tier.
+Pro unlocks internet P2P, offline license activation, and private access control.
+Enterprise adds an immutable audit log and user groups pre-modeled on real org structures — no features are removed, only added.

 | Feature | FreeQuick LAN shares | Pro★Private & internet | EnterpriseOrganisations |